lsst-sqre/sqr-039/index.rst

 - Load balancing and IP allocation for web and API endpoints
 - PostgreSQL database for internal storage of authentication and authorization data
 - Object storage
-- Persistant backing storage for supplemental authentication and authorization data stores (such as Redis)
+- Persistent backing storage for supplemental authentication and authorization data stores (such as Redis)
 - NFS for file system storage
 - Backup and restore facilities for all persistent data storage